Interesting facts about andorra that will surprise you

 Andorra is undoubtedly synonymous with nature: more than 90% of the country is made up of mountains, forests, rivers, lakes and meadows.
-Only about 4% of the territory has been built on, in the bottom of the valleys and at the feet of more than 65 peaks over 6,560 feet high.
+Only about 4% of the territory has been built on, at the bottom of the valleys and at the feet of the more than 65 peaks that are over 6,560 feet high.

-One of the curious facts about Andorra that hikers will love the most is this: thanks to its over 60 mountain trails, you can travel throughout Andorra without setting foot on tarmac, by following the Gran Recorrido País trail.
+One of the interesting facts about Andorra that hikers will love the most is this: thanks to its over 100 mountain trails, you can travel throughout Andorra without setting foot on tarmac, by following the Gran Recorrido País trail.
 There are also 29 mountain refuges where you can spend the night during your journey, surrounded by nature.

-Except for the Vatican, Andorra has over 20 museums in an area of just 180 square miles.
+Except for the Vatican.
+Andorra has over 15 museums in an area of just 180 square miles.
 Undoubtedly, a detail that speaks volumes about the people of Andorra and their cultural interests.
 They are the perfect places to learn about our culture, legends, traditions, customs and much more.
 Because a thousand years of history takes some telling.

 When you need to forget about your daily routine, you can come to relax in Southern Europe’s largest thermal spa complex: Caldea.
 Here you will have over 322,917 square feet to take it easy with your family, or you could relax with your partner in Inúu and give your younger children the chance to enjoy the unique Likids experience.
 Which will you choose?